 We often are contacted by individuals after their initial claims for SSD have been denied.
 If your claim for Social Security Disability benefits has been denied, it is crucial your appeal the denial within 60 days.

 Handling And Assessing Your Claim

 If you have been denied Social Security Disability Benefits and need to speak with an attorney regarding your claim, call our office and speak with our experienced attorney for an honest assessment of your case.
 Social Security Disability cases are handled on a contingency basis, which means you have to pay no money upfront, and an attorney’s fee is only paid if we secure benefits on your behalf.

-Disability Insurance Benefits (DIB) – Disability insurance benefits or Title II benefits are given to individuals who are unable to work at a “substantial” gainful level and their condition has existed or is expected to exist for at least a 12 month period.
-By “substantial,” SSA means the claimant would be unable to earn over $1000.00 per month[this figure usually is adjusted each year for inflation] because of the claimant’s disability.
+Disability insurance benefits (DIB) or Title II benefits are given to individuals who are unable to work at a “substantial,” gainful level and their condition has existed or is expected to exist for at least a 12-month period.
+By “substantial,” SSA means the claimant would be unable to earn over $1,000 per month (this figure usually is adjusted each year for inflation) because of the claimant’s disability.

 To be eligible for this benefit, a claimant must have worked long enough and paid enough into Social Security through their FICA taxes to be “insured.”
 As a general rule, if a claimant worked at least five of the last 10 years, he would be “insured” for purposes of disability insurance benefit.
 How much a claimant receives each month if found disabled and entitled to his benefit is based on how much he has “paid into” the system during his working life.